inartov555/python-e2e-test/README.md

-## Note:
+## Notes:
-!!!
+ - !!!
 This is just an example of the code, this framework cannot be used for testing Instagram or running multiple times !!!
+ - The UI of the web site may change, so tests may not work later

 ## E2E Test Framework (Python + Pytest + Playwright)